 Rye Country Day School has a private lesson program with outstanding teachers, offering lessons in wind, brass, percussion, bass, voice and piano.

 All of our teachers are experts in their fields, both as teachers and as active, working performers.
 By day, they are committed, inspiring teachers, and come evening, they fill the stages of many of New York’s best musical venues.
 For more information, please call: 914-925-4580.

 Rye Country Day School also offers an extra-curricular Chamber Music Program for instrumentalists interested in playing in small chamber ensembles.

 String players and pianists are placed in groups with other musicians appropriately matched to their level.
 They work with a musical coach on repertoire specifically chosen for their ensemble.
-If you are an RCDS student interested taking in the Chamber Music Program, please call: 914-925-4580.
+If you are an RCDS student interested in participating in the Chamber Music Program, please call: 914-925-4580.

 Students begin their instrumental exploration with drumming and recorders in the Lower School.
 In fourth grade, students are introduced to the band instruments and may elect to begin private lessons on a wind instrument or percussion in the following year.

 This introduction to a specific instrument prepares students for fifth-grade Beginning Band.
 There are separate fifth- and sixth-grade bands, each with their own identities and repertoire.
 In seventh and eighth grades, students elect to be part of the Concert Band and also audition to be a member of the select Middle School Jazz Band.